-The main function of a heat recovery system is to increase the energy efficiency by reducing energy consumption and also by reducing the cost of operating by transferring heat between two gases or fluids, thus reducing the energy bills.
+The main function of a heat exchanger or heat recovery system is to increase the energy efficiency of a heating or cooling system by transferring heat between two gases or fluids, thus reducing energy bills.

 The heat exchangers are the best known devices for this purpose.
 In heat exchangers, as the name suggests, there is a transfer of energy from one fluid to another.
 Both these fluids are physically separated and there is no direct contact between the fluids.
 There are different types of heat exchangers such as shell and tube, U tube, shell and coil, helical, plate etc. The transfer of heat can be between steam and water, water and steam, refrigerant and water, refrigerant and air, water and water.
 Now let’s take a look as to what are the different types of heat exchangers.